Please remember to thank our Page Sponsors by visiting their websites!

 A unified family commitment is vitally important when choosing to homeschool.
 Sometimes one parent may need more time and information in order to process the idea of homeschooling, and make a final decision.
 To assist in this process, be sure to include your spouse in all aspects of the planning and decision making.
-Attend a workshop or convention together; pray, read and talk together; and plan to attend a curriculum planning meeting at the HOME Office together.
+Attend a workshop or convention together; pray, read and talk together; plan for curriculum together.
 Ongoing communication and involvement are key!!

 Sometimes an ex-spouse just needs to feel more included and involved.
 Be sure to attempt to include your ex-spouse in all aspects of planning.
-Encourage attendance at a convention, book sale or workshops, curriculum planning sessions or consultations at the HOME Office, etc.
+Encourage attendance at a workshop, convention, curriculum sale, and curriculum planning sessions or consultations.